Bibbleboop/My-100-Days-of-Coding/My Log.md

 **Today's Progress**: Using copilot and codespaces to overcome issues with laoding foundry and anvil

-**Thoughts**: Crypto Bot Respository is in a mess atm but was able to load Foundry using codespaces so it was a sucessful day - I will follow up with this tommorow and will hopefully make some progress (fingers crossed) This log is messy also but the comments are an aide memoire and I will summarise each section at end of 100 days when reflecting on what I have acheived and preparing my next steps.
+**Thoughts**: Crypto Bot Repository is in a mess atm but was able to load Foundry using codespaces so it was a successful day - I will follow up with this tomorrow and will hopefully make some progress (fingers crossed) This log is messy also but the comments are an aide memoire and I will summarise each section at end of 100 days when reflecting on what I have achieved and preparing my next steps.